Quantum criticality in many-body parafermion chains: The Method: Modular invariant partition functions

 Likewise, the Hamiltonian \rf{2TFI} for two decoupled TFI chains has $Z_2 \times Z_2$ symmetry and the boundary conditions can be independently chosen for both chains.
 Employing the property $\chi_{(\phi_1,\phi_2)}=\chi_{\phi_1}\chi_{\phi_2}$ for product CFTs, one can then verify that the diagonal invariant of the Ising$^{\times 2}$ CFT is obtained by summing over the four symmetry sectors with periodic boundary conditions

 Instead of decoupled TFI chains, consider a coupled system where the boundary condition of one the Ising CFTs is given by the symmetry sector of the other, and vice versa.
 Employing the explicit forms of the partition functions \rf{ZIsing}, one can verify that one obtains now precisely the condensation invariant partition function \rf{ZXY} when summing over all symmetry sectors \be Z^{u(1)_4}_{\textrm{Ising}^{\times 2}} = Z_0^0 Z_0^0 + Z_0^1 Z_1^0 + Z_1^0 Z_0^1 + Z_1^1 Z_1^1. \ee To implement this coupling in the decoupled Hamiltonian \rf{2TFI}, we introduce the coupling boundary Hamiltonian \be H_B = (\mathcal{P}_e-\1) \sigma^x_{L-1} \sigma^x_{1} + (\mathcal{P}_o-\1) \sigma^x_{L} \sigma^x_{2}, \ee where $\mathcal{P}_e=\prod_{i=1}^{L/2} \sigma^z_{2i}$ and $\mathcal{P}_o=\prod_{i=1}^{L/2} \sigma^z_{2i-1}$ are the independent symmetry operators on even and odd sites, respectively.
 The Hamiltonian $H_{\textrm{Ising}^{\times 2}}+H_B$ correlates then the boundary conditions and symmetry sectors of the two chains precisely as done in the linear combination \rf{ZIsing2c} for the condensation invariant partition function.
 By construction the resulting system must thus be critical and described by the $u(1)_4$ CFT.
 While this Hamiltonian is manifestly non-local, we have shown in earlier work \cite{Mansson13,Lahtinen14} that by using non-local duality transformations it can be mapped precisely to the critical XY chain $H_{XY} = \sum_i \sigma^x_i\sigma^x_{i+1} + \sigma^y_i\sigma^y_{i+1}$ that is known to be described by the diagonal invariant of the $u(1)_4$ CFT.
+We mention that the term $H_B$ effectively causes the boundary conditions to be `twisted'.
+In contrast to the usual, well-studied, twisted boundary conditions, in our case, the `twist' in the boundary conditions is symmetry sector dependent.

+The example we just described, allows us to comment on the relation between the construction and orbifolding.
+It is well known that the Ising$^{\times 2}$ CFT is the $Z_2$ orbifold of the $u(1)_4$ CFT.
+So, by constructing the condensation modular invariant, one is effectively doing an orbifold construction in reverse.
+On the level of microscopic hamiltonians, the `condensation direction' is the more straightforward one, because one starts by a simple doubling.
+Realizing that $H_{XY}$ can be written as $H_{\textrm{Ising}^{\times 2}}+H_B$ after a non-local canonical transformation is in general much harder.

 We have demonstrated how finding out all possible modular invariant partition functions enables to determine whether a given critical system enables to construct new microscopic models for the non-diagonal partition functions.
 Before applying this strategy to construct microscopic models for criticality in Potts-type models, we review briefly the connection to anyon condensation that provides an easy way to predict when such constructions might be possible without knowing all the modular invariant partition functions (which in general is a hard task for CFTs with increasing number of primary fields).